centie22/Foudry-Tutorial/README.md

 CELO_RPC_URL= 'https://celo-alfajores.infura.io/v3/[INFURA_KEY]'
 ```
 2. #### Access the .env file variable.
-After setting up your `.env` file, you can now go over to the test file where you will be needing the `CELO_RPC_URL` variable just created, which in our case is `miniWallet.t.sol`.
+After setting up your `.env` file, you can now go over to the `miniWallet.t.sol` test file where you will be needing the `CELO_RPC_URL` variable just created.
 We can access the variable in `.env` file with **`vm.envString(VariableName)`**.
 In our test code, we will have
 ```solidity
 string CELO_RPC_URL = vm.envString("CELO_RPC_URL");
 ```
 as a state variable.

 3. #### Create Alfajores testnet fork
-In order to make the forked network available to all available in each test, we will create the fork in the `setUp()` function.
+In order to make the forked network available in each test, we will create the fork in the `setUp()` function.
 Let us take this one step at a time:

 * **Create a variable in state that will be a unique identifier for our fork**
 ```solidity